hirosystems/chainhook/docs/getting-started.md

 - Chainhook as a development tool
 - Chainhook as a service

-## Chainhook as a development tool
+## Chainhook as a Development Tool

 Chainhook can extract data from the Bitcoin and the Stacks blockchains using predicates (sometimes called `chainhooks`).
 A predicate specifies a rule applied as a filtering function on every block transaction.